The Ultimate Guide to Travel Hacking WITHOUT Credit Cards

 Answer some questions for Surveys on the Go

 This little app is a gold mine.
 With a simple install on your phone, you could earn money by doing consumer surveys.
 They aren’t your typical surveys and some of them pay extremely well.
-For example, I once received a $50 reward for placing a to go order from a local restaurant, taking pictures, and submitting them through the app.
+For example, I once received a $50 reward for placing a to-go order from a local restaurant, taking pictures, and submitting them through the app.
 Took all of 30 minutes, my family got free dinner, and I made an easy $50!
-The surveys will activate based on your location so it does require that location services run in the background.
-Also, you won’t qualify for all the surveys you get.
-But even if you don’t, you’ll receive 10 cents and all those add up.
 There are many apps out there that do this but Surveys on the Go is by far the best I’ve tried.

 Resale instead of thrift

 If you’re anything like us, you do a massive purge of things in your home at least once a year.
-And again if you’re like us, you usually donate everything to Goodwill [or some place similar].
+And again if you’re like us, you usually donate everything to Goodwill [or someplace similar].
 Charity is one of the most awesome gifts people can give each other.
-But when you’re travel hacking without credit cards, you’d be better served taking those items to a resale shop instead of a thrift store.
+But when you’re travel hacking without credit cards, you’d be better served to take those items to a resale shop instead of a thrift store.
 Investigate resale shops or expos in your area to help get some extra change.

 While we may be leery of staying in an Airbnb again, renting your place to others is actually a great idea!
-It isn’t exactly passive income aaaaand you might end up with a bad tenant [or two].
-But there are some Airbnb hosts that report making upwards of $1K/month.
-To avoid paying for alternate lodging when you have a tenant, stay with friends/family or only rent when you will be out of town.
+It isn’t exactly passive income and you might end up with a bad tenant [or two].
+But there are some vacation rental hosts that report making upwards of $1K/month.
+To avoid paying for alternate lodging when you have a tenant, stay with friends/family, or only rent your place to others when you will be out of town.

 Perform tasks, run errands, and drive people around